adityadhopade/interview_deck/kubernetes_trivia.md

 ### What are serivce in K8 ?

 - Service is a way that provides a endpoint of PODs.
-- Service provides the `service discovery` to the PoDS
+- Service provides the `service discovery` to the PODS
 - The Pods can be easily idenified with the help of selector `labels` in the PODs which helps in grouping the PODs.
-  - `Service Discovery` - idenify the PODs without having to remeber its IP with the concept of Namespace
+  - `Service Discovery` - idenify the PODs without having to remmber its IP with the concept of Namespace
   - eg. service.namespace.cluster.svc.local becomes like the Doman name.
 - Even if pods restart then it can easily identify the pods with the selector labels and url in this format `service.namespace.cluster.svc.local`
 - Services are classified into multiple types